MaplePHP/MaplePHP/README.md

 */
 ```
-2. Access them directly in your Controller and through your **constructor**.
+2. Access services directly in your Controller and through your **constructor**.
 ```php
 public function __construct(Provider $provider, StreamLogger $streamLogger) {